nic-dgl-104-winter-2023/ash-teach-research-and-reflection/README.md

 `let x = 10`

-but, ideally, since this is in-line code you woudl embed it in a sentence like this: `let x = 10`.
-Notice that in this case the code is always coloured this `orange-y` colour - there is no option to add a specific language annotation as with `javascript` in the code block example above.
+but, ideally, since this is in-line code you would embed it in a sentence like this: `let x = 10`.
+Notice that in this case the code is always written monospace and highlighted in grey - there is no option to add a specific language annotation as with `javascript` in the code block example above.

 Finally, you'll likely want to add links and images to your README.md file at different times.
 The syntax for each is very similar.
 For a link provide the link text in square brackets immediately followed by the url in rounded parentheses.
 So the following:
 <pre>